-Albert Bandura was an influential Canadian-American psychologist who was known for his social learning theory, Bobo doll experiment, observational learning, and self-efficacy.
-Throughout his long career, he left an indelible mark on the field of psychology and influenced other areas including education and psychotherapy.
+Albert Bandura was an influential Canadian-American psychologist known for his social learning theory, the Bobo doll experiment, observational learning, and self-efficacy.
+Throughout his long career, he left an indelible mark on the field of psychology and influenced other areas such as education and psychotherapy.

 Albert Bandura Biography

-Albert Bandura was born in Mundare, Canada, a small town in Alberta on December 4, 1925.
-He was the youngest of his six siblings born to his parents, who immigrated to Canada as teens, his father from Poland, his mother from the Ukraine.
-Two of his older sibling died in childhood—one due to the flu and the other in a hunting accident.
+Albert Bandura was born in Mundare, Canada, a small town in Alberta, on December 4, 1925.
+He was the youngest of six siblings born to his parents, who immigrated to Canada as teens, his father was from Poland, and his mother was from Ukraine.
+Two of his older siblings died in childhood—one due to the flu and the other in a hunting accident.

 It was when he started school at the University of British Columbia that he became fascinated with psychology.
 He had started taking electives to fill extra time, which was how he started with his first psychology course.

-Among Bandura most influential theories, ideas, and research:
+Among Bandura’s most influential theories, ideas, and research include:

-- Observational learning describes the process of observing and imitating others as a way of learning.
-As Bandura’s experiments demonstrated, this can involve both direct or indirect demonstrations.
+Observational learning describes the process of observing and imitating others as a way of learning.
+As Bandura’s experiments demonstrated, this can involve direct and indirect demonstrations.

-- Self-efficacy is a person’s belief in their own ability to succeed.
-Bandura was the first to demonstrate that a person’s self- belief influenced what people close to do, how they feel about what they do, and how much effort they put in.
+Self-efficacy is a person’s belief in their own ability to succeed.
+Bandura was the first to demonstrate that a person’s self-belief influenced what people are close to doing, how they feel about what they do, and how much effort they put in.

 His work on self-efficacy had notable parallels to his own life.